 This course examines the medical insurance industry, the history of medical insurance, and the emergence of managed care, HMOs, and PPOs.
-The primary focus is on billing and coding correctly using Physician's Current Procedural Terminology (CPT), ICD-9-CM and HCPCS to ensure reimbursement for billed visits and procedures.
-Worker's Compensation, Blue Cross/Blue Shield, Champus, Medicaid and Medicare will be studied in detail.
+Students will apply medical insurance vocabulary as it relates to common health care programs and use Physician's Current Procedural Terminology (CPT), ICD-9-CM and HCPCS, to correctly bill and code visits and procedures for reimbursement.
 Prerequisite: Medical Terminology.